 Evaluation and studying are professional activities for journals which have valued the whole profession to be encouraged.
 It is usually expected that the researchers who submit their articles in a journal accept the journal invitation for their article assessment.

 Right to refuse and rejection

 Abstaining or rejection of an article assessment based on time or status is essential.
 For example, a reviewer who is not qualified enough to review a research paper should abstain from assessing the article.
 By potential conflicts of benefits, reviewers should abstain from their assessment.
 If the reviewers are asked to assess an article which has been previously assessed, they should inform the editor of primary evaluation details unless they are asked to reassess.

 Conflict of Interest

 Generally, reviewers should abstain from assessing the articles which they think they are involved in conflicts of benefits such as shared financial, organizational and personal benefits or any connections with other companies, institutes or related individuals with essay, the reviewers who may have conflicts of benefits in the field of a special article.
 This conflict should be clarified for the editor to determine the appropriate level of assessment.
-For instance, there is a situation where the reviewer is editing and evaluating a similar article in that journal or another along with a similar research paper, keep in mind that under the process of single-blind peer review, as reviewers do not know the authors, it is unlikely that reviewers are aware of the involved conflicts of benefits among authors.
-Thus, they are not limited through these conflicts.
-If reviewers become aware of such conflicts, they should inform the editor of journal.
+For instance, there is a situation where the reviewer is editing and evaluating a similar article in that journal or another along with a similar research paper, keep in mind that under the process of single-blind peer review, as reviewers may know the authors, it is likely that reviewers are aware of the involved conflicts of benefits among authors.
+Thus, they are limited through these conflicts.
+If reviewers become aware of such conflicts, they must inform the editor of the journal.